ga-dc/wdi-uxdi-pmi-collaboration/README.md

+TO ADD
+* End result: ship a product --OR-- "Fail in the right way".
+* Responsive web application (app-ish).
+* Product manager is also a "Project Manager" and "Business Lead".
+* PMI manages design strategy.
+UX executes.
+* Make early WDI expectations clear (i.e., not working a lot but be part of scrums).
+* Won't be HEAVY WDI involvement during Week 2.
+Expected to do majority of building Week 3.
+  - Maybe have requirement so that certain teams meet a certain number of times each week (e.g., two full-team meetings in Week 2)
+* We need to figure out tech specs for the project.
+* By Wed/Thurs of Week 1, PMI will provide project markets.
+* Make clear: you are full-on committing this.
+Other people's projects are riding on this.
+* Outline commitments week-by-week.
+  * Week 1: Not involved.
+  * Week 2: Avail for kickoff start of week and consultation throughout the week.
+Possible to start building.
+  * Week 3: Build sprint.
+* PMI wants to deliver product, not prototype (if possible).
+* There will be a Tech Lead among the developers.
+Make sure they know that.

+NEXT STEPS
+* Create interest form
+* Adapt README so that it's WDI, UXDI and PMI-facing -- UXDI will have their but sent over by Tuesday

 # WDI-UXDI-PMI Collaboration

+In the real world, product managers, UX designers and developers will not be working in isolation.
+This project is an opportunity for GA DC immersive students to

 * After class, WDI will have opportunity to develop a PMI student's prototype
 * Have the opportunity to work with product manager and UX designer.
 Simulate real world.